 Add the peanut butter and maple syrup or honey to a large mixing bowl.
 Stir until smooth and combined.
 If your peanut butter is thick or dry, microwave the bowl for 10 to 15 seconds first to make mixing easier.

-170 grams smooth peanut butter, 80 to 100 grams maple syrup or honey
+170 grams smooth peanut butter , 4-5 tablespoons maple syrup or honey

-Add the oat flourr and salt (if using).
+Add the oat flour and salt (if using).
 Stir until a thick dough forms.
 The mixture should feel slightly sticky.

 Gently fold in the crisp cereal.